Congrats to the CU students graduating this month and in 2022 moreover.

 A comment on "We want to fix Harrisburg: Reformers summit seeks solutions to state government's woes" (F. Pizzoli)

 Jubalyn ExWilliams lives in Pennsylvania.
-You can find her writings and commentaries, including the one on "We want to fix Harrisburg: Reformers summit seeks solutions to state government's woes" by F. Pizzoli, at landturn.com/blog.
+You can find her writings and editorials, including one on "We want to fix Harrisburg: Reformers summit seeks solutions to state government's woes," by F. Pizzoli, at landturn.com/blog.

 Related: Internat'l mission to U.S. elections: my correspondence (2022)